About Cadence, Inc.

 - Environmentally friendly, citric acid passivation processing for use on most stainless steels

 - Two US Patents for a novel blade sharpening method!
 This new technology is already in production and benefiting our customers.

 - State-of-the-art programmable video inspection systems to consistently measure blades at up to 480X magnification and resolution of .0001"mm

 - High precision CNC laser cutting machinery, allowing quick turnaround times for prototyping and low volume manufacturing runs

-Technology improvements continue to be at the forefront of Cadence's strategic plan, and the company is committed to continually seeking new methods of manufacturing, sharpening, and pointing to better serve the needs of the medical device OEM.
+Technology improvements continue to be at the forefront of Cadence's strategic plan, and the company is committed to continually seeking new methods of manufacturing to better serve the needs of the medical device OEM.

 The business now known as Cadence, Inc. began in 1985 as Specialty Blades to address the needs of companies who required high performance, razor sharp custom-made cutting blades.
 Cadence is now headquartered in Staunton, VA with additional facilities in Rhode Island and Pennsylvania.

 Cadence is ranked among the top life science companies providing outsourced design and manufacturing solutions for surgical devices and scientific applications.
 The Cadence reputation as the market expert for improving product performance comes from a commitment to using innovative fabrication technologies.
 Our proprietary “sharps” processing technologies enable Cadence to supply the most critical components and complex sub-assemblies for medical devices, scientific, and industrial applications.